edarruiz/DomainDrivenDesign.SDK/README.md

 I'm sure it may take some time, but the results are worth the time and the effort.

-Be patience, be persistent, be curious, and remember, experience and success comes with trial and error.
+Be patience, be persistent, be curious, and remember: experience and success comes with trial and error.
 You only fail if you give up.

 I wish you a good learning journey!